icub-tech-iit/documentation/docs/icub_operating_systems/index.md

 - [_CUDA workstation_](./other-machines/cuda-workstation.md) - a GPU-equipped machine with CUDA software installed
 - [_The iCub Server_](./other-machines/icub-server-from-scratch.md) - a machine acting only as server (for Network gateway, NTP, NFS, DHCP and DNS services)
 - [_The iCub Laptop Server_](./other-machines/icub-server-laptop.md) - a single machine, usually a laptop, acting both as server (for Network Gateway, ntp and NFS serviceas) as well as robot console

+# The iCub setup startup procedure

+[Here](./startup-procedure.md) you can find the correct procedure required to startup the whole iCub setup (robot, server, laptop and workstations), so all machines and services can operate correctly.